haahussain/Recommendation_System/README.md

 ## Features
-Several Categories were too granular, and thus rolled up to broader categories:
+Several Categories were too granular, and thus engineered into broader categories:
-* Industry: 84 rolled up to 12 categories
+* Industry: 84 engineered into 12 categories
-* Company Size: 8 rolled up to 4 categories
+* Company Size: 8 engineered into 4 categories
-* Revenue: 14 rolled up to 4 categories
+* Revenue: 14 engineered intoto 4 categories

 Sub-ratings were included as well with ratings from lowest to highest being 1-5:
 * Culture & Values